 11. Outgoing healing (healers)

-Healing 115 gear should give you enough outgoing healing rating, that said, I'd recommend investing into critical rating essences instead of outgoing healing essences, having Mordor relics with 78/96/125(Future note: change to new stats) healing rating is highly recommended (see below).
+Healing 115 gear should give you enough outgoing healing rating (cap is at 70%), that said, I'd recommend investing into critical rating instead of outgoing healing essences, having Mordor relics with 78/96/125(Future note: change to new stats) healing rating is highly recommended (see below).

-In raids it is crucial for the healers to stay alive, so after getting some crit rating and mits, get your morale as high as possible, so if tank loses aggro and goes for you (since healing skills generate aggro also), you will have higher chances of survival, until the tank gets his aggro back, your primary healing targets are Tanks and support classes, damaging classes keep themselves alive through the Captains Revealing Mark if a captain with Revealing Mark is present.
+In raids it is crucial for the healers to stay alive, so after getting some crit rating and mits, get your morale as high as possible, so if the tank loses aggro and goes for you (since healing skills generate aggro also), you will have higher chances of survival, until the tank gets his aggro back, your primary healing targets are Tanks and support classes, damaging classes keep themselves alive through the Captains Revealing Mark if a captain with Revealing Mark is present.